mwistrand/toy-robot/README.md

 - Creating a new robot clears all position history using `DELETE` without a WHERE clause, which is the most efficient approach for SQLite when clearing entire tables
 - Position updates can handle multiple positions in a single request for batch operations
 - Auto-incrementing IDs are safe since there's no concurrent access

-## Offline Support

-The UI includes offline support:
-- Position updates are queued in localStorage when offline
-- Queued updates are automatically sent when connection is restored
-- Creating a new robot clears the offline queue

 ## API Endpoints (WebSocket)